Fleckism/SecurityPlus/SecurityPlus/15A Secure Cloud and Virtualization Services.md

 **Platform as a service (PaaS) provides resources somewhere between SaaS and IaaS.
 A typical PaaS solution would provide servers and storage network infrastructure (as per IaaS) but also provide a multi-tier web application/database platform on top.
 This platform could be based on Oracle or MS SQL or PHP and MySQL.** Examples include Oracle Database ([oracle.com/database](https://www.oracle.com/database/)), Microsoft Azure SQL Database ([azure.microsoft.com/services/sql-database](https://azure.microsoft.com/services/sql-database)), and Google App Engine ([cloud.google.com/appengine](https://cloud.google.com/appengine)).

 As distinct from SaaS though, th**is platform would not be configured to actually do anything.
 Your own developers would have to create the software (the [[CRM]] or e‑commerce application) that runs using the platform**.
-The service provider would be responsible for the integrity and availability of the platform components, but you would be responsible for the security of the application you created on the platform.
+The service provider would be responsible for the integrity and [[Availability]] of the platform components, but you would be responsible for the security of the application you created on the platform.

 ![Screenshot of Amazon Web Services EC2 dashboard, showing Resources used, Scheduled Events, Account Attributes, and Additional Information.](https://s3.amazonaws.com/wmx-api-production/courses/5731/images/3838-1599771810001.png)